 The Coastal Wetlands Planning, Protection, and Restoration Act (Section 305, Title III, Public Law 101-646, 16 U.S.C.
 3954) (Act) established the National Coastal Wetlands Conservation Grant Program (NCWCG Program) to acquire, restore, and enhance wetlands in coastal States through competitive matching grants to State agencies.
+The program is funded by revenues collected from excise taxes on sport fishing equipment, electric motors and sonar, import duties on fishing tackle, yachts and pleasure craft, and a portion of gasoline tax attributable to motorboats and small engines.
+Revenues are deposited into and appropriated from the Sport Fish Restoration and Boating Trust Fund.
 The primary goal of the NCWCG Program is the long-term conservation of coastal wetland ecosystems.
 The Fixing America's Surface Transportation (FAST) Act (P.L.
-114-94), was passed in 2015 and expires in Fiscal Year 2021.
+114-94), which authorized funding for the NCWCG Program, was passed in 2015 and expires in Fiscal Year 2021.